-Traditional teaching jobs at an elementary school, middle school, or high school aren’t the only jobs for individuals who have a drive to teach.
+Traditional teaching jobs at an elementary school, middle school, or high school aren’t the only jobs for individuals who have the drive to teach.
 You can find a fulfilling career in alternative teaching gigs where you can do just as much good.
 On the other hand, if you’re thinking about moving into teaching careers, you should check out Second Career Options for Teachers?

 About Author: This is a Guest Post from Samantha Stauf.
 She is a college graduate who enjoys kayaking, snow-shoeing, reading, and writing.
 She spends her free time writing about career and business.